Softwire/dynamics-crm-ci-clis/Readme.md

 # dynamics-crm-ci-clis

+Command line tools for continuous integration when developing with Microsoft Dynamics CRM / Microsoft Dynamics 365.

 ## Overview

-Currently released is the WebResourceHelper, the PluginWorkflowHelper is currently under development.

 The WebResourceHelper can be used to upload / update / sync web resources from a folder to a Microsoft Dynamics CRM solution, through a command line interface, and is very useful when you wish to integrate continous integration into your Dynamics CRM Web Resource workflow.

+The PluginWorkflowHelper is currently under development.

-Running the helper requires .NET framework 4.5.2.
+Running the helpers requires support for .NET framework 4.5.2.

 ## Download & Installation